facebookresearch/nle/README.md

 $ pre-commit install
 ```

-For **Windows**, prebuilt docker images are hosted on our DockerHub.
+For **Windows**, prebuilt Docker images are hosted on our DockerHub.
 You can test our image based on Ubuntu 18.04 and CUDA 10.2 by running:

 ```bash